 Bow and arrow physics simulation for Windows and Linux

 Bow Simulator is a free, open-source software tool for bow and arrow physics simulation.
-It allows you to create virtual bow models and simulate their static and dynamic performance.
-The results include things like deformation, draw curve, material stresses, arrow velocity, degree of efficiency and more.
+It allows users to design virtual bows and simulate their static and dynamic performance.
+Results include things like deformation, draw curve, material stresses, arrow velocity, degree of efficiency and more.
 This way bow designs can be evaluated and optimized before actually building them.

-(Please note that this software is still somewhat immature, so don't trust the results too much yet and report any bugs that you find.)
+Please note however that this software is still somewhat immature, so don't trust the results too much yet and report any bugs that you find.

 Graphical Bow Editor